gungorenu/factorio-frostpunk-theme/Readme.md

 - EASY **Supplementary Burner Generator:** a simple generator for outposts since they also require power.
 SBG mod looks perfect for that, and it shall be part of this mod (I shall copy code of it)
 - EASY **Disable Power Options:** while in Factorio they have good use, in the Frostpunk theme they are absolutely cheating and against the idea of the theme.
 Steam Engine, Solar Panel and nuclear power (Nuclear Reactor, Steam Turbine, Heat Pipe, Heat Exchanger) shall be disabled.
 - EASY **Abandoned Resources:** spawning a single furnace seems weird, maybe I should put some chests around furnace, and even turrets etc? like the Abandoned Ruins mod. if there shall be turrets then probably I need to define a new force which is enemy to player and ally to furnace force, maybe?
+- EASY **Random Seed to Map Seed:** there are some random number usages and they should be linked to map seed for better and redictable randomness, tied to setting

 theme extension changes planned. below shall not be forced, but very recommended and maybe by default they shall be activated.

 - EASY **Burner Lamp / Torch:** a lamp which has no power requirement because it gets power from burner fuel
 - EASY **Beacon Changes:** I think of updating beacons for some changes. beacons should allow more slots (4) and +2 range but should stall machines if more than one beacon affects a machine. there are mods for this and an existing mod code shall be taken. not decided yet and it is just an idea.
 - EASY **Effectivity Modules:** since power is a big limiter now, they are more important now. the eff-2 and eff-3 modules shall have a bump on their stats, and maybe have speed bonus as well